-A Clinical Skills Placement is a provider of high quality medical ultrasound education and training which undertakes medical ultrasound examinations that reflect the current evidence base and are appropriate to the student's academic and clinical needs.
+A Clinical Skills Placement is a provider of high-quality medical ultrasound education and training which undertakes medical ultrasound examinations that reflect the current evidence base and are appropriate to the student's academic and clinical needs.
 Its staff, in particular those who undertake the role of practice educator, mentor or clinical supervisor to support students and trainees, must be committed to the programme's or course's philosophy.

 It is the responsibility of the programme/course team to determine the suitability of clinical departments for clinical skills training.
-This may be achieved by auditing proposed clinical placements as part of the admissions process (Appendix 6) and/or by carrying out site visits.
+This may be achieved by auditing proposed clinical placements as part of the admissions process (Appendix 7) and/or by carrying out site visits.

-CASE expects education and training providers to have a robust mechanism in place to assess the clinical placement site prior to enrolling a student or trainee onto the programme/ course, and to monitor the site throughout the duration of the programme/course.
+CASE expects education and training providers to have a robust mechanism in place to assess the clinical placement site prior to enrolling a student or trainee onto the programme/course, and to monitor the site throughout the duration of the programme/course.
 This is to ensure that students or trainees will have access to:

-- A wide range of examinations relevant to the areas of clinical practice; - Protected, supervised hands-on scanning time for the duration of the award (no unsupervised scanning or decision making); - An appropriate number of suitably qualified staff to support them within the department; - Tutoring from experienced professionals; - A supportive learning environment; - A clinical learning experience supported by evidence-based protocols and adhering to national/international recommendations where these exist.
+- A wide range of examinations relevant to the areas of clinical practice; - Protected, supervised hands-on scanning time for the duration of the award (no unsupervised scanning or decision making); - An appropriate number of suitably qualified staff to support them within the department;

+- Tutoring from experienced professionals;

+- A supportive learning environment;

+- A clinical learning experience supported by evidence-based protocols and adhering to national/international recommendations where these exist.

 Clinical placement decisions should be based on the ability of the clinical site to provide appropriate evidence-based training.
 In order to achieve appropriate clinical competency, a student or trainee needs access to high-quality hands-on supervised experience within the clinical department.
-Students/trainees must not scan unsupervised until they have achieved formal clinical competency i.e. until they have successfully completed their summative assessments and their award has been formally ratified by the appropriate examination board(s) for that clinical area of practice.
+Students/trainees must not scan unsupervised until they have achieved formal clinical competency i.e. have successfully completed their summative assessments and received their ratified award for that clinical area of practice.
 Dedicated training lists should, therefore, be incorporated into the department's work schedule, in order to provide protected hands-on time for student learning with the clinical supervisor/mentor/practice educator.
-Importantly, the education and training provider must have a policy and a procedure in place for monitoring and recording the students'

-completion of the required clinical hours.
+Importantly, the education and training provider must have a policy and a procedure in place for monitoring and recording the students' completion of the required clinical hours.
 As this relates to the acquisition of the required clinical competencies, CASE strongly recommends that students attain a minimum of 90% clinical attendance.

 The guidance on minimum requirements and mentoring will vary slightly for programmes/courses relating to point of care ultrasound and negotiated modules due to the variability of workload, the nature of the examinations and the opportunities to undertake scans.
 Education and training providers will need to provide robust evidence of progress monitoring, the quality of mentoring and clinical competency assessment during the accreditation process.

-In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until their award has been formally ratified by the appropriate examination board(s).
+In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until they have received their ratified award.
 Supervision is essential during the learning process for any CASE accredited award.